ghc-proposals/ghc-proposals/0000-deriving-empty.rst

 .. highlight:: haskell

-This proposal is `discussed at this pull requst <https://github.com/ghc-proposals/ghc-proposals/pull/63>`_.

 .. contents::

-This proposal is `discussed at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/??>`_.
+This proposal is `discussed at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/63>`_.

 Overhaul deriving instances for empty data types
 ================================================